 Even if live monitoring is not accessed, the recorded pictures need to be stored and archived in a secure location, as businesses are legally responsible for the security of their CCTV footage.

 Make sure that your storage room is not affected by humidity and that it’s perfectly safe from extreme weather conditions.

 Infrastructure convergence is no longer something that security professionals are debating.
-Even large enterprises, where physical security and IT have been separate functions virtually throughout the history of IT, are no longer talking about whether it makes sense to treat them together, but about how they can optimize this convergence.
+Even large enterprises, where physical security and IT have been separate functions virtually throughout the history of IT, are no longer talking about whether it makes sense to treat them together, but about how they can optimise this convergence.

 At ACCL, we’ve been advising our clients to tackle these matters together for years.
 In fact, we also offer advantageous package deals to help London businesses keep their network safe and future-proof.

 Although physical security and IT are no longer separate functions, they do have specific – and separate – requirements.
-CCTV cameras have special installation requirements that range from legal restrictions to specific provisions regarding power and data cabling.
+CCTV cameras have special requirements that range from legal restrictions to specific provisions regarding power supply and data cabling.